 Dunaway was reunited with the original line-up in 2011 for Alice Cooper’s 19th solo album Welcome 2 My Nightmare, which was produced by the band’s old collaborator Bob Ezrin.
-Despite not playing with Alice Cooper for 37 years the two have always remained close friends, and Dunaway’s bass lines can also be heard on Alice Cooper’s up-and-coming Hollywood Vampires project, which features Joe Perry and Johnny Depp as well as an assortment of guest vocalists and musicians.
+Despite not playing with Alice Cooper for 37 years the two have always remained close friends, and Dunaway’s bass lines can also be heard on Alice Cooper’s Hollywood Vampires project.

 In addition to this, Dunaway married Alice Cooper’s original costume designer Cindy Dunaway, who also happens to be the sister of original Alice Cooper drummer Neal Smith.
 In short, Dennis Dunaway is part of the Alice Cooper family.
 So who better to quiz about the formative years of the Alice Cooper band?

 In chronological order, here are Dunaway’s top ten songs from the first five years of Alice Cooper’s career, back when Alice Cooper was the name of a Shock Rock band scaring the world into submission.